Pancho Villa: Alliance with Zapata against Carranza, 1914–15

 Once Huerta was ousted, the power struggle between factions of the revolution came into the open.
 The revolutionary caudillos convened the Convention of Aguascalientes, attempting to sort out power in the political sphere rather than on the battlefield.
 This meeting set out a path towards democracy.
 None of the armed revolutionaries were allowed to be nominated for government positions, and Eulalio Gutiérrez was chosen as interim president.
 Emiliano Zapata, a military general from southern Mexico also sent a number of delegates to the convention, however these delegates did not participate until they were convinced the convention aimed for true reform, and an alliance was made between Zapata's forces and Villa's.
 Zapata was sympathetic to Villa's hostile views of Carranza and told Villa he feared Carranza's intentions were those of a dictator and not of a democratic president.
 Fearing that Carranza was intending to impose a dictatorship, Villa and Zapata broke with him.
-Carranza opposed the agreements of the convention, which rejected his leadership as "first chief" of the revolution.
+Carranza opposed the agreements of the convention, which rejected his leadership as "First Chief" of the revolution.
 The Army of the convention was constituted with the alliance of Villa and Zapata, and a civil war of the winners ensued.
-Although both Villa and Zapata were defeated in their attempt to advance an alternative state power, their social demands were copied (in their way) by their adversaries (Obregón and Carranza).
+Although both Villa and Zapata were defeated in their attempt to advance an alternative state power, their social demands were later incorporated by their adversaries (Obregón and Carranza).

 Carranza and Alvaro Obregón retreated to Veracruz, leaving Villa and Zapata to occupy Mexico City.
 Although Villa had a more formidable army and had demonstrated his brilliance in battle against the now-defunct Federal Army, Carranza's general Obregón was a better tactician.
 With Obregón's help, Carranza was able to use the Mexican press to portray Villa as a sociopathic bandit and undermine his standing with the U.S. In late 1914, Villa was dealt an additional blow with the death from typhus of Toribio Ortega, one of his top generals.

 Manifesto to the Mexican people by the General Francisco Villa.

 While Convention forces occupied Mexico City, Carranza maintained control over two key Mexican states, Veracruz and Tamaulipas, where Mexico's two largest ports were located.
 Carranza was able to collect more revenue than Villa.
 In 1915, Villa was forced to abandon the capital after a number of incidents involving his troops, which helped pave the way for the return of Carranza and his followers.